wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 We will walk through the solution together since this is an important example.

+### Exercise

+In [`exercises/pi_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/pi_seq.cc) is a (now traditional) Monte Carlo program to compute the value of pi.
+Make it run in parallel and increase the number of points to demonstrate a speedup.

 ### Other global operations

 There are many other global operations --- barrier, gather, scatter, parallel prefix, etc.

+There are also asynchronous variants --- which are interesting because they may permit overlap of multiple global operations, or overlap of work and communication, or reduce the impact of load imbalance.

 ### Another minimal set of six operations